Meet Lily

 Registered Dietitian

-I specialize in supporting clients with chronic health conditions like gastrointestinal issues, blood sugar concerns, high cholesterol, and hormone-related challenges.
-Many of my clients come to me after being told to follow restrictive or unsustainable diets to manage their health.
-Instead, I offer a compassionate, evidence-informed approach rooted in intuitive eating, body respect, and trauma-informed care.
+I specialize in supporting people with chronic health conditions such as gastrointestinal disorders, blood sugar imbalances, high cholesterol, and hormone-related challenges.
+Many of my clients are seeking help to manage these conditions without turning to restrictive or unsustainable diets.
+I use a compassionate, evidence-based approach that is rooted in intuitive eating, body respect, and trauma-informed care, helping clients make meaningful changes that support both physical and mental well-being for the long term.

 My Areas of Expertise